alpas/alpasdev/src/main/resources/docs/configuration.md

 <a name="accessing-variables"></a>
 #### [Accessing Variables](#accessing-variables)

-In some places, such as the config classes, if you ask for it as a constructor parameter, Alpas automatically injects an instance of `dev.alpas.Environment`.
+In some places, such as the config classes, if you ask for an environment variable as a constructor parameter, Alpas automatically injects an instance of `dev.alpas.Environment`.
 In other places, such as your controllers, you can access any available environment variables through an `env` object.